Women in the Crusades

 The appearance of women was less common among western chroniclers whose focus was more male-dominated.
 However, mentions of female crusaders are more commonly found in Muslim accounts of the Crusades, as the aggressiveness of Christian women was often seen as a way for Muslims to demonstrate how ruthless and depraved their foes could be.
 During the later crusades, many women whose stories remain were from the Middle East region, including one of a Muslim woman who fought the crusaders.

 Contemporaneous historians

 The story of women in the Crusades begins with Anna Komnene, the daughter of Byzantine Emperor Alexios I Komnenos.
-She wrote a valuable history of the First Crusade, providing a view of the campaign from the Byzantine perspective.
+She wrote a history of the First Crusade in the Alexiad, providing a view of the campaign from the Byzantine perspective.
 She was exiled to a monastery before the work could be finished.